Adams County, WA Marriage License Information

 Are same sex marriages legal?

 Yes, Adams County will issue marriage licenses to same-sex couples.
-North Dakota recognizes same-sex marriages as valid as any other marriage.
+Washington recognizes same-sex marriages as valid as any other marriage.